fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/speedImprovements/v4/ImplementationDocumentation.md

     java.lang.AssertionError:
     Expected :Order #6931
     Actual   :Order #null
-3. Decrease the seconds in the pauses that use Thread.sleep Any of the tests may fail because the pauses were not enough of a wait.
+3. Decrease the seconds in the pauses that use "Thread.sleep" Any of the tests may fail because the pauses were not enough of a wait.
 This is expected, specially of the website/webpage performance deteriorates due to load or some other reason.
 Which means this is not a best practice to lessen the time to speed up the tests.

 ### Executing/Running the tests